Patch My PC / Blog

 But how does this magic work?

-When you enable *Administrator Protection, Windows automatically creates a System Managed Admin Account for any user accounts with local admin rights (except for your Windows LAPS account).
+When you enable *Administrator Protection, Windows automatically creates a System Managed Admin Account for any user accounts with local admin rights (except for your protected Windows LAPS account.
+This one is excluded from this feature).
 This system-managed administrator account remains hidden and inactive until it’s specifically needed.
 Instead of simply elevating the privileges of the logged-in user, Windows now switches to this separate, isolated admin account to perform the requested action.

 inside the security log we will notice that a new process is being created that will run under the system managed account with the tokenelevationtype full 2